-Many MAPD plans also include extra services such as limited dental, vision, and gym memberships at no additional cost.
-These extra services may be limited in how much coverage they provide.
+Many MAPD plans also include extra services such as dental, vision, and gym memberships at no additional cost.
+These extra services are limited in how much coverage they provide.
 However, they are usually included even with many of the no-premium plans available today.

 Medicare Advantage CONS

 Medicare Advantage plans negotiate contracts with networks, doctors, hospitals, and other healthcare providers.
 The agreements they reach can help to keep their costs lower.
-This means that you must adhere to their networks or face substantially higher out-of-pocket costs.
+This means that you must adhere to their networks.
+Otherwise, you face substantially higher out-of-pocket costs.

 If you are in an HMO plan, you will be forced to pay all costs if you go out of network.
 Under a PPO plan, you would be faced with higher out-of-pocket cost-sharing if you go out of network.
 This has been an issue in numerous instances where patients went in for surgery thinking everything is fine with their network coverage only to receive a huge bill from an anesthesiologist who was actually not in the network, or a patient who receives care in an emergency room from a physician not in their network.

 Most of the time, the networks only cover certain geographic regions.
 So if you need care while traveling or visiting family, it could become a problem.
-Also, Medicare Advantage plans offer no coverage at all for travel outside of the United States.
+Also, very few Medicare Advantage plans pay for care while traveling outside of the United States.
 We have seen some networks as small as 250 doctors, which is incredibly restrictive.
 So be sure you check out the network thoroughly if you are going this route.